-This section contains the result of a problem identification study that was conducted based on data from Fiscal Years (FY) FY2014-FY2017.
-This was the latest data that were available at the time of the study, and it is quite representative of the restraint picture going forward into FY2019.
+This section contains the result of a problem identification study that was conducted based on data over calendar years 2014-2018.
+This was the latest data that were available at the time of the study, and it is quite representative of the restraint picture going forward into FY2020.

-The goal of this problem identification is to assure that the restraint enforcement program considered by the state throughout FY2019 is completely evidence-based, the evidence being derived from past data obtained from crash records.
-Changes from what appeared in the previous year HSP will only be noted in cases where they are considered to be of significance for decision-making.
+The goal of this problem identification is to assure that the restraint enforcement program considered by the state throughout FY2020 is completely evidence-based, the evidence being derived from past data obtained from crash records.
+For the more detailed study, please see: